-Two-Class Averaged Perceptron
+Two-Class Averaged Perceptron component

-This article describes how to use the Two-Class Averaged Perceptron module in Azure Machine Learning Studio (classic), to create a machine learning model based on the averaged perceptron algorithm.
+Use this component to create a machine learning model based on the averaged perceptron algorithm.

-More about averaged perceptron models
+About averaged perceptron models

-The averaged perceptron method is an early and very simple version of a neural network.
+The averaged perceptron method is an early and simple version of a neural network.
 In this approach, inputs are classified into several possible outputs based on a linear function, and then combined with a set of weights that are derived from the feature vector—hence the name "perceptron."

 The simpler perceptron models are suited to learning linearly separable patterns, whereas neural networks (especially deep neural networks) can model more complex class boundaries.
 However, perceptrons are faster, and because they process cases serially, perceptrons can be used with continuous training.